 In 1969, Neil Armstrong and Buzz Aldrin did more than just step on the moon.
 They also brought back a bunch of moon rock and dust samples for scientists to study.
+These samples were crucial for understanding the moon’s composition and the broader history of our solar system.
 However, when they got back from their trips, a bunch of the vials went missing.
 Now, over forty years later, those samples have been found in storage in California.

 Karen Nelson, an archivist for Lawrence Berkley National Laboratory, discovered the vials.
-Nelson was going over random artifacts when she stumbled upon twenty vials of moon rocks that are dated from 1970 and tightly packed within a vacuum sealed container.
+Nelson was going over random artifacts when she stumbled upon twenty vials of moon rocks that are dated from 1970 and tightly packed within a vacuum-sealed container.
+This discovery was not only surprising but also significant for the scientific community, as these samples hold immense historical and research value.

 Source – Slash Gear